 - Selecting a method for creating the test page – You can copy values from a thread of an existing clipboard page to the test page, create a new test page, or reset the values of an existing test page.
 For more information about clipboard pages, see Clipboard tool.

 - Applying data transforms – For a reusable and expedited method of making decisions and calculating values, you can apply data transforms to set values for the test page.
 For example, to unit test a decision table, you can create a data transform to provide values for the properties evaluated by the table, rather than manually entering values when you run the rule.
-For more information about data transforms, see Data Transforms.
+For more information about data transforms, see Data transforms.

 - Manually entering test data – In some cases, you can manually enter values to use.
-If you enter values for a test, the values you enter override values on the test page.
+If you enter values for a test, the values that you enter override values on the test page.

 - Specifying how service rules run – For services, you also specify whether the service rule is to run in your session or is to run as a newly created service requestor.
 If the service is configured to run as an authenticated user, you are prompted for a user name and password.